Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Introduction

+At finite temperatures, we calculate the average and absolute values of the Polyakov loop operator as an order parameter of the color deconfinement phase transition in quenched QCD.
+We demonstrate the relation between the number density of the long monopole loops and the order parameter of the color deconfinement.
+We then determine the transition temperature from the color confinement phase to the color deconfinement phase and demonstrate that the transition temperature rises by increasing the magnetic charges of the additional monopoles and anti-monopoles.

-However, we performed simulations using only one lattice of volume $V = 18^{3}\times32$ and parameter $\beta = 6.0522$ for the lattice spacing in our previous research.
-Therefore, this research aims to inspect the influences of the finite lattice volume and discretization, obtain more precise and reliable results by interpolating to the continuum limit than our previous outcomes, and quantitatively evaluate the effects caused by the monopole and instanton creation in the QCD on the observables.
+Next, to demonstrate that the previous results are not caused by lattice artifacts, we inspect the influences of the finite lattice volume and discretization on the outcomes and obtain more precise results by interpolating the outcomes to the continuum limit.

-For this purpose, first, we add the monopole and anti-monopole to the QCD vacua of two different lattice volumes $V$ = $14^{3}\times 28$ ($V_{\text{phys}}$ = 5.7845 [fm$^{4}$] ) and $V$ = $16^{3}\times 32$ ($V_{\text{phys}}$ = 9.8682 [fm$^{4}$]) of the parameter $\beta$ = 6.0000 for the lattice spacing and inspect the effects of the finite lattice volume on the numerical results.
-The results of $V = 14^{4}$, $\beta$ = 6.0000 have already been reported in our previous research~\cite{DiGH3}.
+To inspect the influence of the finite lattice volume, we add the monopole and anti-monopole to the configurations of two different lattice volumes $V$ = $14^{3}\times 28$ ($V_{\text{phys}}$ = 5.7845 [fm$^{4}$] ) and $V$ = $16^{3}\times 32$ ($V_{\text{phys}}$ = 9.8682 [fm$^{4}$]) of the parameter $\beta$ = 6.0000 for the lattice spacing\footnote{The results of $V = 14^{4}$, $\beta$ = 6.0000 have already been reported in our previous research~\cite{DiGH3}.}.